 On 20 November 2007, the ICTR decided to decline jurisdiction over this affair in favour of the French judicial authorities.

 On 20 February 2008, the French authorities agreed to try Munyeshkaya and Bucyibaruta in France.
+Both suspects were arrested, then released them under judicial supervision for the time of the investigation.

 On 19 August 2014, it was confirmed in the report by the Mechanism for International Criminal Tribunals, that the judicial inquiry into Munyeshkaya, led by France, was in its final phase.